Robert John Bardo: Murder

 After having been turned away by Schaeffer, Bardo stopped at a diner for breakfast, only to return to the apartment about an hour later, again ringing the doorbell.
 When Schaeffer opened the door, Bardo shot her in the chest.
-Bardo was arrested in Tucson, Arizona, where he was observed walking aimlessly in traffic.
+Bardo was later spotted in Tucson wandering around aimlessly in traffic, leading to his arrest.

-The state prosecutor for the trial was Marcia Clark, who later became the lead prosecutor in the O. J. Simpson murder trial.
-Bardo was housed in a sensitive needs unit (SNU) for inmates such as gang members, notorious prisoners, and those convicted of sex crimes.
-During the trial, Bardo claimed the U2 song "Exit" was an influence in the murder, and the song was played in the courtroom as evidence (with Bardo lip-synching the lyrics).
+Following his capture, Bardo was housed in a sensitive needs unit (SNU) for inmates such as gang members, notorious prisoners and those convicted of sex crimes.
+During his trial, he claimed the U2 song "Exit" was an influence in the murder, and the song was played in the courtroom as evidence (with Bardo lip-synching the lyrics).

 Bardo's attorneys conceded that he had murdered Schaeffer, but they argued that he was mentally ill.
-Psychiatrist Park Dietz, testifying for the defense, said that Bardo had schizophrenia and that it was his illness that led him to commit the murder.
+Renowned forensic psychiatrist Park Dietz, testifying for the defense, said that Bardo had schizophrenia and that his illness directly led to his having committed the murder.
 Bardo was found guilty of first-degree murder and sentenced to life imprisonment without the possibility of parole.

 Bardo carried a red paperback copy of The Catcher in the Rye when he murdered Schaeffer, which he tossed onto the roof of a building as he fled.
-He insisted that it was coincidental and that he was not emulating Mark David Chapman, who had also carried a copy with him when he shot and killed John Lennon on December 8, 1980.
-Chapman later revealed in interviews that he had received letters from Bardo before the murder of Schaeffer, in which Bardo inquired about life in prison.
+He insisted that it was coincidental and that he was not emulating Mark David Chapman, who had also carried a copy of the novel with him when he shot and killed John Lennon on December 8, 1980.
+Chapman later claimed in interviews that he had received letters from Bardo before the murder of Schaeffer, in which Bardo inquired about life in prison.

 Aftermath

 As a consequence of Bardo's actions and his methods of obtaining Schaeffer's address, the U.S. Congress passed the Driver's Privacy Protection Act, which prohibits state Departments of Motor Vehicles from disclosing the home addresses of state residents.
 After the murder, the first anti-stalking state laws were enacted in the US, including California Penal Code 646.9.

-The season 2 episode of Law and Order "Star Struck" was partially based on this case.
+"Star Struck", an episode of the second season of Law & Order, was partially based on this case.

 On July 27, 2007, Bardo was stabbed 11 times on his way to breakfast in the maximum-security unit at Mule Creek State Prison in Amador County, California.
 Two shivs (inmate-made weapons) were found at the scene.
 He was treated at the UC Davis Medical Center and returned to prison, officials said.
 The suspect in the attack was another convict, serving 82 years to life for second-degree murder.

 As of 2025, Bardo is serving his life sentence at the Avenal State Prison in Avenal, California.